kumlali/catfarm/README.md

 * No single point of failure(SPOF) as there is no admin node.
 Management can be done on either node.
 * Agentless. `ssh`, `scp` and key-based authentication between nodes are our good old friends.
 * Supports data and database schema upgrades via Flyway.
-* Continues delivery friendly (Management can be done via Ant script from any machine)
+* Continuous integration/delivery friendly (Management can be done via Ant script from any machine)
 * Convention over configuration
 * No port conflicts and manual port configuration.
 Ports are dynamically generated from application's base port and instance's name.